-The ambition of the National Digital Health & Care Strategy is that the National Digital Platform (NDP) will become a single record of truth for diagnoses, problems, vaccines, medication and other key data.
-This builds on work done during the pandemic to centrally record vaccine data so it becomes accessible to citizens and staff who need to see it.
+The ambition of the National Digital Health & Care Strategy is that the National Digital Platform (NDP) will become a single record of truth for diagnoses, problems, medication and other key data.
+The timescales for this are unclear so integrating Grampian with the Platform will need to be an evolving process.